sam-ba/Spotify-to-SoundCloud/README.md

 ## Given
 I currently have Spotify Premium and SoundCloud Go.

-## Documentation
-I am very big on documentation.
-I will document my ideas, trials, errors, and failures in the *Logbook* folder in this repo to track my progress.
+## To Run this Program
+I hid my Client ID and Client Secret but those can be gotten from developer.spotify.com\
+Save this information in a .env file to use this script.
 ___
 I hope this project inspires you to use your skills to solve a problem for yourself.